The directory below lists some of our graduate students from our graduate programs.

 - Email: haley@haleyhrymak.com

-Haley Hrymak is a PhD student at the University of British Columbia, Peter A. Allard School of Law (UBC).
+Haley Hrymak is a PhD candidate at the University of British Columbia, Peter A. Allard School of Law (UBC).
 Her PhD focuses on the experiences of survivors of family violence within family law proceedings.
 In 2018, she graduated from UBC with her Master of Laws.
 She also holds a BA from Brandon University, a JD from the University of Manitoba, and was called to the bar in 2015.View Profile- Allard School of Law

 -